Before you visit us, please take note of our policies so we can keep visits safe,

 - Dogs must be on a short leash (6-foot or less) or in a carrier.
 Cats must be in a carrier.

-- Shopping carts are not permitted inside the clinic, and cannot be used to transport pets.
+- Grocery carts are not permitted inside the clinic, and cannot be used to transport pets.

 - Clients may not restrain their own pets.